alexed1/LightningFlowComponents/flow_screen_components/datatable/README.md

 -   Changed Table Header font from 1.5em to 1.2em to match the format of List Views

 **Bug Fixes:**
+-   Do not display a header if there is a Header Label value but the Display Table Header attribute is not checked

 ## 04/15/21 -  Eric Smith -    Version 3.1.1
 **Updates:**